Satyam12singh/Jarvis/README.md

 Control your device's power state using voice commands, whether you need to shut it down or restart it.

-### PDF Generation
+### PDF Generation (Under Development)

 Generate PDF documents from various sources, making it easy to save and share information.
+Please note that this feature is currently in the development phase and provides basic functionality.

 ### Wikipedia Data Retrieval